Quick Guide to Hug Point

 On the other side of Hug Point, you’ll find Arcadia Beach.
 Be sure to look for the contorted sandstone in the cliffs as well as the algal-covered sea caves here if tidal conditions allow it.
 In the distance, you’ll see the sea stacks of Cannon Beach several miles to the north, including famous Haystack Rock.

 You can walk for miles along this beach, but I wouldn’t stray very far from Hug Point to keep from getting stranded when the tide comes in.
-Arcadia Beach has its own parking area just up the road, so if you move the car you can take all the time you want there rather than worrying about the tides.
+Arcadia Beach has its own parking area just up the road, so if you move the car, you can take all the time you want there rather than worrying about the tides.

-History of Hug Point
+Hug Point History

 I was surprised to learn that there was once a family home just upstream of the Hug Point waterfall.
 If you’re interested, check out this article by the Cannon Beach History Center and Museum.
 Although the house is gone, rhododendron bushes remain at the site of its former driveway.